Namorita: The New Warriors

-Some time later, Namorita enrolled in college at Empire State University.
-During a trip, she was forced to battle long-time Fantastic Four foe, Terrax.
-She was joined by five other young superheroes, and after Nita and Nova subdued Terrax by severing his contact with the ground, the six formed the New Warriors.
-When Namor decided to start a financial empire a short time later, Nita joined him as a member of the board of Oracle, Inc. Around Namor, Namorita was always deferential, but around the Warriors she would act tough.
+Some time later, Namorita enrolls in college at Empire State University.
+During a trip, she is forced to battle long-time Fantastic Four foe, Terrax.
+She is joined by five other young superheroes; after Namorita and Nova subdue Terrax, the six form the New Warriors.
+When Namor decides to start a financial empire a short time later, Namorita joins him as a member of the board of Oracle, Inc.

-Namorita, as a New Warrior, aided Thor in battling Juggernaut.
-She was engulfed and subsequently rescued from Sluj by Namor.
-She and her fellow Warriors first battled Psionex, then fought the third Star Thief and journeyed to the Blue Area of the Moon, where they encountered the Inhumans Royal Family and the Watcher.
-Namorita was beaten by Neo-Nazis in Berlin.
-She escaped to England, where she was reunited with Jacqueline Crichton and Union Jack, and fought Warrior Woman.
-She then discovered that she was a clone.
-After being severely beaten by the scavenger known as Sea Urchin, she first swapped her usual green bathing suit for Atlantean armor, then soundly beat the Urchin in a rematch.

-When team founder Night Thrasher took a hiatus from the Warriors, Namorita led the team.
-However, the stress of leading the Warriors, the revelation of her cloned nature, and ruling Atlantis during Namor's absence all proved to be too much for her.
-She became drunk at a nightclub and left with the leader of the Poison Memories gang, who wanted to gain vengeance against the Warriors.
-He stole information from Namorita's apartment which was used to kidnap many of the Warriors' family members.
-After the surviving family members were rescued, Namorita's guilt over the incident forced her to leave the Warriors.
+When team founder Night Thrasher takes a hiatus from the Warriors, Namorita becomes the leader of the team.
+However, the stress of leading the Warriors, the revelation of her cloned nature and ruling Atlantis in Namor's absence, proves to be too much for her.
+The leader of the Poison Memories steals information from Namorita's apartment, which is used to kidnap many of the Warriors' family members.
+After the surviving family members are rescued, Namorita's guilt over the incident forces her to leave the Warriors.